 Special Journal Issues

 California Italian Studies.
 Special Issue on “Italia senza frontiere/Borderless Italy.”
 Edited by Claudio Fogu, Stephanie Malia Hom, and Laura Ruberto.
-9 (2019): in progress.
+9 (2019).

 Journal & Book Contributions